rashtay/js-oops-definitive-guide/README.md

     // object.b will return undefined.
 You can assign undefined too console.log(obj2.b);

-    // Note: assigning undefined doesn't the property.
+    // Note: assigning undefined doesn't delete the property.
 We use delete keyword for deleting the property delete obj2.a;

 ### Functions & Methods